MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/distributed-availability-groups.md

 ### Migration Using a Distributed Availability Group

 Because a distributed availability group supports two completely different availability group configurations, it enables not only easier disaster recovery and multi-site scenarios, but also migration scenarios.
-Whether you are migrating to new hardware or virtual machines (on premises or IaaS in the public cloud), configuring a distributed availability group allows a migration to occur where in the past backup, copy, and restore, or log shipping may have been used.
+Whether you are migrating to new hardware or virtual machines (on-premises or IaaS in the public cloud), configuring a distributed availability group allows a migration to occur where in the past backup, copy, and restore, or log shipping may have been used.

 The ability to migrate is especially useful in scenarios where the underlying OS will be changed and/or upgraded while keeping the SQL Server version the same.
 While Windows Server 2016 does allow a rolling upgrade from Windows Server 2012 R2 on the same hardware, most will still choose to deploy new hardware or virtual machines.